 The Conservative Government announced that it intended to enable badger control to take place over a wider number of areas in 2016.
 Changes were made to the license conditions which may have enabled a greater number of license applications to be successful.

-The Government confirmed on 30 August 2016 that 7 new culling areas would be permitted in Cornwall, Devon, Dorset, Gloucestershire and Herefordshire, in addition to the existing areas in Gloucestershire, Somerset and Dorset.
+The Government confirmed on 30 August 2016 that seven new culling areas would be permitted in Cornwall, Devon, Dorset, Gloucestershire and Herefordshire, in addition to the existing areas in Gloucestershire, Somerset and Dorset.
 Badger control operations, lasting at least six weeks, took place in each area, between 29 August and 18 October 2016.

 Commons Briefing papers SN06837